joelkyu/SantaComingToTown/README.md

-# SantaComingToTown
+# Santa!
-A web application that utilizes APIs to analyze a user's social media to determine an ideal gift.
+A chrome extension that helps users find gifts for friends and family based on public social media postings.